 Parents who are pregnant again after a loss have special emotional and psychological needs.
 Subsequent Pregnancy Support Group meetings address the concerns of bereaved parents who have started or are thinking about starting another pregnancy.
 Fathers are especially encouraged to attend.

-These playgroups are open to parents who have suffered the loss of a child or children before, during, or after birth.
-Our playgroups allow bereaved parents to find comfort in forming connections and friendships with those who understand the unique position of being a parent to both living and deceased children.
-Many bereaved parents feel out of place or uncomfortable participating in regular playgroups, as their emotional needs and perspectives as bereaved parents often differ from parents who have not experienced loss.
-These informal gatherings offer parents and their children meaningful play and the opportunity to give and receive support by sharing common experiences.
+HAND offers several ways in which bereaved parents can receive support parenting after loss, including a private Facebook Group as well as virtual support group meetings.
+These groups are open to parents who have suffered the loss of a baby before, during, or after birth.
+Our groups allow bereaved parents to find comfort in forming connections and friendships with those who understand the unique position of being a parent to both living and deceased children.
+Many bereaved parents feel uncomfortable participating in parenting forums or playgroups, as their emotional needs and perspectives as bereaved parents often differ from parents who have not experienced loss.
+Others may have specific questions such as how to support and speak with their living child or children about their deceased sibling(s).